 ,com.rabbitmq.stream.metrics

 packages, among others.
-These SPI are susceptible to change, but this should not impact the majority of applications, as the changes would typically stay intern to the client.
+These SPI are susceptible to change, but this should have no impact on most applications, as the changes are likely to be limited to the client internals.

 Setting up RabbitMQ